© 2022 Gailarde Ltd

 “As the head of a family business, it is important to me that our supply partners uphold the values that are core to our company.
 I make sure that I personally visit every one of our factories at least once per year, and labour standards and human rights are the key areas I look at.”

-Richard Roston, Managing Director, Gailarde Ltd.
+Richard Roston, Chairman, Gailarde Ltd.

 We have a global supply chain in an industry with potentially significant social and environmental impacts, however we are pleased to have long-term relationships with trusted factories.